oliverstockdale/starter-academic/content/post/vortex-ordering-appears-in-australian-physics/index.md

 We discuss various results such as those which recently [confirmed Lars Onsager's theory on vortex ordering](https://science.sciencemag.org/content/364/6447/1264.abstract) as well as results which describe how [superfluids dissipate energy via vortices](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.2.033138).

-The article can be found [here](https://aip.org.au/resources/Documents/AustralianPhysics/AusPhysicsMag_58_1.pdf) on the Austrlian Institute of Physics' website.
+The article can be found [here](https://aip.org.au/resources/Documents/AustralianPhysics/AusPhysicsMag_58_1.pdf) on the Australian Institute of Physics' website.

 I look forward to people reading it and, as always, welcome comments and feedback!